vanhoangkha/Networking-fundamentals/Day61_Wireless_Configuration.md

 - WLC PORTS are the PHYSICAL PORTS that cables connect to
 - WLC INTERFACES are the logical interfaces within the WLC (ie: SVIs on a Switch)
 - WLCs have a few different PORTS:
-    - SERVICE Cổng
+    - SERVICE Port
-        - A dedicated Quản lý Cổng
+        - A dedicated Management Port
-        - Used for OUT-OF-BAND Quản lý
+        - Used for OUT-OF-BAND Management
-        - Must connected to a Switch Access Cổng because it only supports one VLAN
+        - Must connected to a Switch Access Port because it only supports one VLAN
-        - This Cổng can be used to connect to the DEVICE while it is booting, performing system recovery, etc.
+        - This Port can be used to connect to the DEVICE while it is booting, performing system recovery, etc.
-    - DISTRIBUTION SYSTEM Cổng
+    - DISTRIBUTION SYSTEM Port
-        - These are the standard Mạng PORTS that connect to the “DISTRIBUTION SYSTEM” (WIRED Mạng) and are used for DATA traffic.
+        - These are the standard Network PORTS that connect to the “DISTRIBUTION SYSTEM” (WIRED Network) and are used for DATA traffic.
         - These PORTS usually connect to Switch Trunk PORTS, and if multiple distribution PORTS are used they can form a LAG
-    - CONSOLE Cổng
+    - CONSOLE Port
-        - This is a standard CONSOLE Cổng, either RJ45 or USB
+        - This is a standard CONSOLE Port, either RJ45 or USB
-    - REDUNDANCY Cổng
+    - REDUNDANCY Port
-        - This Cổng is used to connect to another WLC to form a HIGH AVAILABILITY (HA) pair
+        - This Port is used to connect to another WLC to form a HIGH AVAILABILITY (HA) pair

 ![image](https://github.com/psaumur/CCNA/assets/106411237/cec94d93-d58b-43b1-8e5e-f4c07ee430fd)